googlearchive/backbonefire/README.md

 `add`, `remove` and `changed` events on the collection as appropriate.

-**BE AWARE!** The important difference between using a regular collection and a Firebase collection is that **you do not need to call any functions that will affect _remote_ data**.
-If you call any of the `fetch`, `sync`, `save`, `create` or `destroy` methods, **the library will throw an exception**.
+**BE AWARE!** The important difference between using a regular collection and a Firebase collection is that you do not need to call any functions that will affect _remote_ data.
+If you call `fetch` or `sync` on the collection, **the library will ignore it silently**.

-You should add and remove your models to the collection as normal, and the _remote_ data is instantly updated, and events on all your other clients will also be immediately triggered!
+You should add and remove your models to the collection as your normally would, (via `add` and `remove`) and the _remote_ data is instantly updated.
+Subsequently, the same events will fire on all your other clients immediately!

 Please see [todos.js](https://github.com/firebase/backfire/blob/master/todos.js)
 for an example of how to use this special collection object.